Colour Club: History

 The album “In the Flow” was released in 1996 on the JVC/VERTEX label.
 Now with a permanent singer Lisa Taylor, the album yielded three singles: “Be Yourself” which charted in the top 40 in Japan; “If it’s all Good”and “Pearls.”

 The third and final Colour Club record, “Sexuality,” was released in 1997 on JVC/Vertex and the single “Tenderness” was issued.
 The accompanying video was released and six weeks later JVC America closed its doors.
-The album never got a chance.